AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 and (4) increased levels of complex heavy metals and adsorbed organic pollutants.
-NOM can be removed from drinking water through the use of several treatment options, of which the most common and economically feasible processes are considered to be coagulation and flocculation followed by sedimentation/flotation and sand filtration.~~ An overall increase in NOM content in raw water has been observed in various regions worldwide (Eikebrokk et al., 2004).
+NOM can be removed from drinking water through the use of several treatment options, of which the most common and economically feasible processes are considered to be coagulation and flocculation followed by sedimentation/ flotation and sand filtration.~~ An overall increase in NOM content in raw water has been observed in various regions worldwide (Eikebrokk et al., 2004).

 ~~Using PACl as neutralizer and destabilizer~~